Ayop14/Hello_Data_Visualization/project diary.md

 The conclusion of the visualization is that...
 I should used grouped bars always for visualizing multiple amounts, but if in any case one variable is 0, then use stacked bars (Whenever the groups are small enough)

+# Visualizing a single distribution

+There are 4 ways to visualize a distribution in detail: Histogram, Density plots, quantile-quantile plots and cumulative densty.
+The idea is to make a side by side visualization for all these types of visualizations.

+Aditionally, I want to experiment with the shortcommings of each of these visualizations.
+Hitograms and density plots are easy to understand, but they depend on parameters (bin width, and kernel density estimator respectively) that might cause distrtion on the data.
+On the latter two, they are harder to understand, but they do not depend on any parameters.